Fact Sheet 10:

 When the school is a private institution, your only recourse is to work with the administration to change the policy or at least to let you use an alternate identification number as your student ID.

-The U.S. Department of Education and Department of Justice interpret the Privacy Act as prohibiting a public school district from requiring a pupil or parent to provide an SSN or denying admittance because a pupil does not provide an SSN.
+The U.S. Department of Education and Department of Justice interpret the Privacy Act of 1974 as prohibiting a public school district from requiring a pupil or parent to provide an SSN or denying admittance because a pupil does not provide an SSN.

 The Social Security Administration (SSA) will issue a new number only in certain very extreme cases.
 A new SSN may be issued if you can prove that someone has stolen your number and is using it illegally.
 You must provide evidence that the number is actually being misused, and that the misuse is causing you significant harm on an ongoing basis.
 If your card has been lost or your number has fallen into the wrong hands, that's not enough.
 Further, SSA will not give you a new SSN to aid in avoiding legal responsibility, or in hiding bad credit or a criminal record.